 What Time of the Day is Best to Elope in Yosemite?

 Well, it depends on your personal preference.
 The park is beautiful throughout the day.
-But as a photographer, I’ll recommend either sunrise or sunset to capture the best moments of your lives.
+But as a photographer, I’ll recommend either sunrise or sunset to get married in Yosemite.

 Both times are moderately dark, the only light coming through the trees.
 Yes, they have a very different ambiance.
 If your target is to avoid the crowd as much as possible, it’s better if you select the time of dawn.